JT-60: JT-60/TFTR disputed records

 By 1996, JT-60 had achieved its record ion temperature of 45 keV, which is claimed to have exceeded the highest temperatures measured at that time in the TFTR tokamak in Princeton.
-Detailed measurements of the ion temperatures analyzed during TFTR's experimental campaign with deuterium-tritium plasmas in 1993–1996, found numerious discharges with temperatures greater than 50 keV in both deuterium-only and deuterium-tritium plasmas.
+Detailed measurements of the ion temperatures analyzed during TFTR's experimental campaign with deuterium-tritium plasmas in 1993–1996, found numerous discharges with temperatures greater than 50 keV in both deuterium-only and deuterium-tritium plasmas.
 A 2025 publication of a reanalysis of TFTR transport and confinement results for a selected scan of discharges mentions that several "supershots", not in the scan, had ion temperatures of 70 keV with a measurement error bar of 28%.

 The TFTR team did not highlight these high temperatures for several reasons.
 The ion temperature measurements in JT-60, TFTR, and JET measured only singly ionized trace carbon impurity ions, not the temperatures of the hydrogenic ions.
 The carbon ions do not fuse, and displace the deuterium and tritium ions which can fuse.
 The hydrogenic ion temperatures can be calculated in the TRANSP analysis code.
 The methods used are published and widely used in analysis of experimental results.

 These temperatures are the relevant ones for calculating the deuterium and tritium fusion reactions.
 They generally are less than the carbon temperatures.
-Secondly, the end goal of this research, practical minimally poluting fusion energy, does not require ion temperatures greater than about 25 keV.
+Secondly, the end goal of this research, practical minimally polluting fusion energy, does not require ion temperatures greater than about 25 keV.